apache/eventmesh/docs/en/instructions/quickstart-en.md

 ### 2.5 Problem solving

 1. **When starting the client of message queue rocketmq, you will be prompted with "unknownhostexception" exception information.
-You can refer to the official solution: [click here]( https://help.aliyun.com/knowledge_ detail/29638.html).**
+You can refer to the  solution: [click here]( https://help.aliyun.com/knowledge_ detail/29638.html).**
 2. **Linux cannot initialize due to insufficient memory.
 You can modify the JVM configuration as follows **:

 ```